If you have existing Apps, you can view, edit, or delete them via the developer portal’s App page.

-Accessing the Twitter APIs requires a set of credentials that you must pass with each request.
+Accessing the Twitter API, Twitter Ads API, or Labs endpoints requires a set of authentication credentials, also known as keys and tokens, that you must pass with each request.
 These credentials can come in different forms depending on the type of authentication that is required by the specific endpoint that you are using.
-For example, user context requires an API key and secret and a set of access tokens that are specific to the user that you are making the request on behalf of.

-You will be generating these keys and tokens that you pass along with your API requests with a Twitter developer App.
-Each Twitter App will be able to generate its own API key and API secret key that you will use to make requests on behalf of the App, as well as access tokens and access token secret that you will use to make requests on behalf of the owning user.
+You will be generating these keys and tokens that you pass along with your API requests via a Twitter developer App.
+Each App can directly generate its own API Key and API Secret Key that you will use to make requests on behalf of the App, as well as an Access Tokens and Access Token Secret that you will use to make requests on behalf of the App’s owner.
+If you would like to make requests on behalf of other users, you will have to use the 3-legged OAuth flow, which will allow the user to authorize your App and provide you with a set of Access Tokens to use on their behalf.

 In addition to generating the keys and tokens necessary to make Twitter API requests, you will also be able to set access permissions, document the use case or purpose for the App, and modify other settings related to your App developer environment from within the management dashboard.